 It wasn’t until I was actually in Japan that I realised what I wished I knew before heading abroad.
 This is why I’ve compiled a list of things you should know before travelling to Japan.

-Get a Japan Rail pass
+Do some research before getting a Japan Rail pass

 Hire a Portable Wifi Device

 A common theme amongst travellers to Japan is the decision to hire a pocket wifi device.
-You can find free wifi in most places around Japan, however generally it is slow, difficult to connect to and requires you to create an account in order to use the wifi.
+You can find free wifi in most places around Japan,

 Pocket wifi saves you from having to constantly search for wifi and log into a different network at every place you go.
-Portable wifi devices are often easier to set up than a SIM card and are also more convenient if you are travelling in a group or have multiple devices that require a wifi connection.
+Portable wifi devices are often easier to set up than a SIM card and are also more cost effective and convenient if you are travelling in a group or have multiple devices that require a wifi connection.

 Totally worth it in my opinion.